timescale/docs.timescale.com-content/tutorials/tutorial-hello-timescale.md

 If you see something similar to the following result, congrats you’ve successfully completed Mission 1!

->:TIP: You can toggle expanded display on or off by using the `\x` flag on the `psql` commmand line.
+>:TIP: You can toggle expanded display on or off by using the `\x` flag on the `psql` command line.
 The output below is what you'd see when expanded display is on.

 ```sql
 -[ RECORD 1 ]---------+--------------------